-Per federal requirements under Wisconsin’s approved accountability waiver for Elementary and Secondary Education Act (ESEA), the Department of Public Instruction (DPI) has developed an alternative accountability process for schools that do not have data necessary to calculate a school report card score.
+Per accountability requirements, the Department of Public Instruction (DPI) has developed an alternate accountability process for schools that do not have data necessary to calculate a school report card score.
 This includes the following:

 - Schools with fewer than 20 full academic year (FAY) students tested in grades 3-8, and 11

 - Schools without tested grades, including K-2 schools

 - Schools exclusively serving at-risk students (must also complete At-Risk Designation Form)

 - New schools